bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 |h3| Circles and Spheres as Manifolds |h3e|

-A **manifold** is topological space that "locally" resembles Euclidean space.
+A **manifold** is a topological space that "locally" resembles Euclidean space.
 This obviously doesn't mean much unless you've studied topology.
 An intuitive (but not exactly correct) way to think about it is taking a geometric object from :math:`\mathbb{R}^k` and trying to "fit" it into